Ohio Bikeways Blog

 Roads often have a shoulder, curb (gutter area) or adjacent sidewalk.
 Also, roadways in many cases are/were overbuilt.
 That is, many are wider than necessary.
 So even roads with no curb or shoulder are often wide enough for pedestrians to walk safely against traffic on the edge of the road.

 Drivers, when operating their vehicles properly, do not typically drive their cars in the gutter or on the road shoulder.
-Nor do they usually drive along the extreme right edge of their lane.
+Nor do they usually drive along the extreme right edge of the road.
 As a result, there is an unmarked space available for pedestrians to utilize when there is no sidewalk.

 That’s how/why walking against traffic works on the road.
 It’s important to note that the walker does not physically impede (walk directly in the path of) motor vehicles.
 That is not permitted on roadways, as it would be unsafe.

 Multi-use trails are not typically overbuilt and are often only 10’ wide, sometimes less.
 And that includes both "lanes" of travel.
 If we break it down further, that leaves 5' or less for each side.
 So, when two adults walk or bike side-by-side, which users commonly do, they are taking up virtually all their allotted space.

 There is no curb (gutter area), shoulder or other unused space along the trail’s edge.
 Anyone walking left on a multi-use trail will directly impede those users approaching on the right from the opposite direction, forcing them to change their path to avoid a collision.
 That is unsafe.

 Trails Have More User Groups